These former intel professionals are running for office to check Trump

 The President has repeatedly criticized the special counsel's investigation into Russian interference in the 2016 US election and whether the Trump campaign was involved in any way in that interference.
 He has also openly questioned the assessment from intelligence agencies that Russia was involved in the hacking of the Democratic National Committee.

-Abigail Spanberger, who served in the CIA for 14 years and is one of the top Democratic candidates for her primary race in Virginia's 7th District, said she finds the political climate "stunning."
+Abigail Spanberger, who served in the CIA for eight years and is one of the top Democratic candidates for her primary race in Virginia's 7th District, said she finds the political climate "stunning."

 "I find it incredibly detrimental to our long-term stability and security that the President would actively work to undermine the credibility of our intelligence community and our law enforcement community."
 Spanberger said in an interview with CNN.
 "And frankly, the lack of respect that exists for (former FBI Deputy Director Andrew) McCabe, for (special counsel Robert) Mueller, just the lack of professionalism that is being demonstrated, I find just stunning."

-Note: CORRECTION: This story has been updated to correct the number of years that candidate Abigail Spanberger served in the CIA.